-- Section 162(m) of the Internal Revenue Code which disallows a tax deduction to public corporations for compensation over \$1 million paid to any Named Executive Officer except the Chief Financial Officer, who is not subject to Section 162(m).
-The statute exempts qualifying performance-based compensation from the deduction limit if certain requirements are met. - The Company's shareholder-approved 2004 and 2010 Equity Incentive Plans and Executive Management Bonus Plan are intended to comply with those requirements.
-In some years, there may be limited circumstances, such as an element within a new hire package, that do not allow for deductibility. - Financial Accounting Standards Board ("FASB") Accounting Standards Codification 718, Stock Compensation ("ASC 718"), where stock options, performance share units and restricted stock units are accounted for based on their grant date fair value (see Note 1: Nature of Operations and Summary of Significant Accounting Policies and Note 13: Stock-based Compensation of the Company's Form 10-K filed with the SEC on March 16, 2015).
-The Committee regularly considers the accounting implications of our equity-based awards, including the variable accounting treatment of the performance share units. - Section 409A of the Internal Revenue Code, the limitations of which primarily relate to the deferral and payment of benefits under the Executive Deferred Compensation Plan and Supplemental Executive Retirement Plan.
+- programs in a manner designed to promote varying Company goals.
+Therefore, amounts paid under any of our executive compensation programs may be subject to the Section 162(m) limitation on deductibility. - Financial Accounting Standards Board ("FASB") Accounting Standards Codification 718, Stock Compensation ("ASC 718"), where stock options, performance share units and restricted stock units are accounted for based on their grant date fair value (see the notes to the financial statements contained within the Company's Annual Report on Form 10-K for the fiscal year ended January 30, 2016, filed with the SEC).
+The Committee regularly considers the accounting implications of our equity-based awards. - Section 409A of the IRC, the limitations of which primarily relate to the deferral and payment of benefits under the Executive Deferred Compensation Plan and Supplemental Executive Retirement Plan.
 The Committee continues to consider the impact of Section 409A and in general, the evolving tax and regulatory landscape in which its compensation decisions are made.